 *Prices based on groups of 20 students and 2 free teachers.

 ✓ Full board meals for the entire trip

 ✓ All transportation costs, including airport pick-up and drop-off

 ✓ 1 free teacher per 10 paying students

 ✓ 24-hour emergency contact support during the trip

 ✓ Detailed pre-departure summary & briefing

 ✓ Our trips are fully risk-assessed

-In the afternoon, relax on the banks of the river Seine and enjoy a game of pétanque (a French game similar to bowls).
+Get cultural as you play a game of pétanque (a French game similar to bowls) on the banks of the River Seine.
 After dinner, explore the area of Montmartre and watch the sunset from the Sacré Coeur Basilica.

-Make your way back to Marseille where you can explore the Notre-Dame Basilica and take in the spectacular panoramic views of the city.
+Make your way back to Marseille where you can explore the Notre-Dame Basilica and admire the spectacular panoramic views of the city.